 Depending on your Translation Pickup mode configuration, information related to canceled projects may be delivered to your website automatically through XML-RPC.

-Otherwise you must click the button Get completed translations on the Translation Dashboard tab to obtain the changes.
+Otherwise you must click the button Check status and get translations on the Translation Dashboard tab to obtain the changes.

 As a result WPML removes all canceled jobs from the Translation Jobs tab.